juraj-hrivnak/Underdog/README.md

 Underdog is a modpack for Minecraft Java Edition that makes the game realistic in every possible way.

-Fully playable releases are available on CurseForge or here on GitHub! [here](https://www.curseforge.com/minecraft/modpacks/underdog) \
+Releases are available on [CurseForge] or here on [GitHub]!
 Modpack must be imported to a launcher to install correctly.

 ***